h2oai/h2o-3/h2o-docs/src/product/data-science/stacked-ensembles.rst

 H2O's Stacked Ensemble method is supervised ensemble machine learning algorithm that finds the optimal combination of a collection of prediction algorithms using a process called stacking.
 This method currently supports regression and binary classification, and `multiclass support <https://0xdata.atlassian.net/browse/PUBDEV-3960>`__ is planned for a future release.

+Native support for ensembles of H2O algorithms was added into core H2O in version 3.10.3.1.
+A separate implementation, the **h2oEnsemble** R package, is also still `available <https://github.com/h2oai/h2o-3/tree/master/h2o-r/ensemble>`__, however for new projects we recommend using the native H2O version, documented below.

 Stacking / Super Learning
 ~~~~~~~~~~~~~~~~~~~~~~~~~